Candidate pulls out of Hong Kong lawyers' group election over safety fears - Up News Info

 Beijing has been tightening its control over Hong Kong, China’s freest city since Britain returned the former colony in 1997.

-A national security law last year sent a chill across the city, however, and led to the arrest of dozens of pro-democracy politicians and activists, as well as the disbandment of a teachers’ union and some civil rights groups.
+A national security law last year led to the arrest of dozens of pro-democracy politicians and activists, as well as the disbandment of a teachers’ union and some civil rights groups.

 “For my safety and the safety of my family I am announcing my intention to withdraw my name as candidate,” the lawyer, Jonathan Ross, said in a statement, without specifying the risks impelling what is seen as a rare step.